diversen/python-mysql-migrations/README.md

 The test uses a docker container with MySQL and a database named 'mysql_migration_test'.

-These a the connection parameters:
+These are the connection parameters:

 ```python
 m = MySQLMigrations(migration_dir='migrations', migration_file='.migration')